confluentinc/cp-demo/docs/index.rst

           docker-compose stop kafka2

-2. After a few minutes, observe the System Health shows the broker count has gone down from 2 to 1, and there are many under replicated partitions.
+2. After a few minutes, observe the Broker summary show that the number of brokers has decreased from 2 to 1, and there are many under replicated partitions.

    .. figure:: images/broker_down_failed.png
       :alt: image

-3. View topic details to see that there are out of sync replicas on broker 2.
+3. View Topic information details to see that there are out of sync replicas on broker 2.

    .. figure:: images/broker_down_replicas.png
       :alt: image